Tinkerforge/doc/source/Software/IPConnection_C.rst

 .. c:function:: void ipcon_join_thread(IPConnection *ipcon)

- Joins the thread of the IP connection.
+ Joins the threads of the IP connection.
 The call will block until the IP connection is :c:func:`destroyed <ipcon_destroy>`.

- This makes sense if you relies solely on callbacks from listeners or if the IP connection was created in a thread.
+ This makes sense if you relies solely on callbacks for events or if the IP connection was created in a threads.

 .. c:function:: void ipcon_destroy(IPConnection *ipcon)

  Destroys the IP connection.
-The socket to the Brick Daemon will be closed and the thread of the IP connection terminated.
+The socket to the Brick Daemon will be closed and the threads of the IP connection terminated.

 Callback Configuration Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^